catdad-experiments/heic-convert/README.md

 })();
 ```

-The work to convert an image is done when calling `image.convert()`, so if you only need one of the images in a multi-image file, you can convert just that one from tha `images` array and skip doing any work for the remaining images.
+The work to convert an image is done when calling `image.convert()`, so if you only need one of the images in a multi-image file, you can convert just that one from the `images` array and skip doing any work for the remaining images.

 _Note that while the converter returns a Promise and is overall asynchronous, a lot of work is still done synchronously, so you should consider using a worker thread in order to not block the main thread in highly concurrent production environments._